 *Please note that the catalog indicates the conditions under which a student may be awarded the Doctor of Physical Therapy (DPT) degree.
 The catalog incorrectly states that a student must have completed six academic years of credit at an accredited college or university, of which, at least three were at the University of North Texas Health Science Center at Fort Worth.
 The catalog should state that a student must have earned a baccalaureate degree from a regionally accredited U.S. college or university and have completed the professional DPT curriculum at the University of North Texas Health Science Center at Fort Worth.

 **Please be aware that the application fee is payable only by check or money order.
-Online payments are not available at this time.
+Online or phone payments are not available at this time.
+Temporary or starter checks are not accepted.
 Application fees must be mailed to the Office of Admissions and must be received on or before the published application deadline.